-The Company has an ESPP under which U.S. employees other than executive officers of the Company may purchase up to \$25,000 annually of Common Stock at 85% of its fair market value at the beginning or the end of a six-month offering period, whichever is lower.
-There are 750,000 shares of Common Stock reserved for issuance under the ESPP, which number is subject to annual increase.
-The Board of Directors determined that the annual increase due January 1, 2003, 2004, 2005 and 2006 would not take place.
+The Company has an ESPP under which U.S. employees, other than executive officers of the Company, may purchase up to \$25,000 annually of Common Stock at 85% of its fair market value at the beginning or the end of a six-month offering period, whichever is lower.
+There are 750,000 shares of Common Stock reserved for issuance under the ESPP, which is subject to an annual increase.
+The Board of Directors determined that the annual increases due January 1, 2003, 2004, 2005 and 2006 would not take place.
 The ESPP is intended to constitute an "employee stock purchase plan" within the meaning of Section 423 of the Internal Revenue Code.
-Employees purchased 22,443 and 11,077 shares of Common Stock under the ESPP Plan in the first quarter of 2006 and 2005, respectively.
-As of March 31, 2006, there are 663,917 shares available for future issuance.
+Employees purchased 45,175 and 20,266 shares of Common Stock under the ESPP Plan in the first nine months of 2006 and 2005, respectively.
+As of September 30, 2006, there are 641,185 shares available for future issuance.

 The fair value of rights to purchase shares under the ESPP shares is calculated using the Black-Scholes option valuation model.
-Shares for the August 2005-February 2006 and February 2006-August 2006 purchase periods used the following weighted-average assumptions: risk-free interest rate of 3.46 and 4.52 percent, respectively; expected option life of 0.5 years, expected volatility of 28 and 31 percent which is based on the historical volatility of the Company and no dividends.
-As of March 31, 2006, the Company has \$0.2 million of unamortized stock compensation expense from ESPP which will be recognized in the second and third quarters of 2006.
+Rights for the August 2005-February 2006, February 2006-August 2006 and August 2006-February 2007 purchase periods were valued using the following assumptions: risk-free interest rate of 3.5 percent, 4.5 percent and 5.2 percent, respectively; expected option life of 0.5 years, expected volatility of 28 percent and 25 percent, respectively, which is based on the historical volatility of the Company's stock, and no dividends.
+As of September 30, 2006, the Company has \$0.1 million of unamortized stock compensation expense from the ESPP which will be recognized in the fourth quarter of 2006 and first quarter of 2007.